 There are many aspects to compare including performance, ecosystem, functionality or operability.
 Also, it is necessary to delimit which functionalities should be supported by the tool versus the one supported by the application itself.
 Should we consider the database as a raw storage, in which case HBase and Cassandra are excellent candidates, or as embedding Time Series specific features (eg GroupBy and TopN queries), requiring a specialized solution such as Druid or InfluxDB.

 Beware of doubtful comparisons.
 For example, a customer asked us our opinion over a comparison between InfluxDB vs. ElasticSearch.
-It had no relevance if the subject is treated in terms of performance.
+It had no relevance if the subject is treated in terms of performance for several hundred of terabytes.
 It comes down to comparing the performance of a family car with that of a race car.
 We do not buy a family car for its speed.
 ElasticSearch is not intended to be a database optimized for the storage of Time Series but, like a relational database, its model allows it to do so at the expense of performance.